IvanRimba/Coffee-Beans-Sales-Analysis/README.md

 - What is the total profit?
 - Express the profit as a percentage of Total Revenue.
 - What is the distribution of profit by coffee type?
-- What is th distribution of profit by years?
+- What is the distribution of profit by years?

 #### Customer preferences
 - what coffee types are most and least preferred countrywise?
-- what coffee type is generally preffered?
+- what coffee type is generally preferred?
 - What roast type is mostly preferred countrywise?

 #### Loyalty program